jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 Add some useful tools.

-**2019/11/22**

-Update SSDT for USBInjectAll.kext, USB3 ports can now run at 5Gb/s.
-I do not have USB-C decives, so the two USB-C ports are not injected, you can modify ssdt by yourself to inject them.
-> <font size="2">add: /EFI/CLOVER/ACPI/patched/SSDT-UIAC.aml
-> update: /EFI/CLOVER/config.plist</font>

 # Hardware
 This clover setting should work for recent Alienware Aurora R6/R7/R8 desktops  (released on 2017 and 2018) which installed with Intel CPU and Nvidia GPU.
 It may need some minor modifications to completely fulfill your machine.